 Bowen Island

 Tiny Bowen Island is just minutes from Vancouver but feels worlds apart.
 This Howe Sound island is mostly forested, with lots of small beaches, which makes it a great place for kayaking and hiking.
+My favourite spot is Cape Roger Curtis on the west side of the island.

 The village of Snug Cove at the ferry dock has a few restaurants to choose from, but the pizza at Tuscany Restaurant is amazing.
-If you have a sweet tooth, check out Cocoa West Chocolatier for incredible (but expensive) handmade chocolates.
+If you have a sweet tooth, check out Cocoa West Chocolatier for incredible handmade chocolates.
 Yoga and meditation are also really popular here, with several retreats on the island.

 Where to Stay on Bowen Island